yienishaa/cashcardapp/README.md

 ---

 ## Features
-- **Student Management**: Add, update, and view student details.
+- **Student Management**: Add, delete, and view student details.
 - **Availability Tracking**: Record each student's availability for specific shifts.
-- **Shift Management**: Define and manage multiple shifts in a day.
+- **Shift Management**: Define multiple shifts in a day.
-- **Automatic Scheduling**: Assign students to available shifts based on their availability.
+- **Scheduling**: Assign students to available shifts based on their availability.
-- **Flexible Configuration**: Easily configure the number of shifts and working hours.

 ---